scottmillers/Terraform/aws/catalyst8000v/README.md

   - Will the Cisco Catalyst 8000V SD-WAN software work on AWS?
   - What is the required AWS compute, storage, and network configuration to run the Cisco Catalyst 8000V software on AWS?
-  - What is the optimal AWS compute, storage, and network to get the network optimization we get now?
+  - What is the optimal AWS compute, storage, and network to get the same network optimization(for example, 85% ) we get now?
   - Will we get the same network optimization to AWS in us-east-2 as we get now to Winters?
   - How should we ensure the Cisco Catalyst 8000V SD-WAN software on AWS is highly available and meets our DR requirements?
   - How does the Cisco Catalyst 8000V SD-WAN software on AWS integrate with our existing network monitoring and management tools?